-In addition to General Education Requirements, all students must complete the following Graduation Requirements as part of the Liberal Studies for the 21st Century program:
+In addition to General Education Requirements, all students must complete the following Graduation Requirements as part of the Liberal Studies program:

-• "W" State-Mandated Writing: Two courses required.
+- "W" State-Mandated Writing and E-Series Courses: Two courses required.
 A grade of C- or higher is required.
-This requirement is satisfied by an articulated AA or Bachelor's degree.

-- Scholarly and Formative Experiences: Two courses required: one Scholarship in Practice (SIP) course and one Formative Experience (FE) course.
+This requirement is satisfied by an articulated AA or Bachelor's degree. - Scholarly and Formative Experiences: Two courses required: one Scholarship in Practice (SIP) course and one Formative Experience (FE) course.
 A grade of "C-" or higher must be earned (or an "S" for FE if taken on an "S/U" basis).
-Students entering FSU with 60 or more transfer hours only need to take one SIP or one FE course. - Diversity: Two courses required: one "cross-cultural studies" (courses marked with an "x") and one "diversity in western experience" (courses marked with a "y").
+Students entering FSU with 60 or more transfer hours only need to take one SIP or one FE course. - Diversity: Students may satisfy this requirement by completing two diversity courses.
+These courses must be taken on a letter grade (not S/U) basis.
 A grade of "C-" or higher must be earned.
-Students entering FSU with 60 or more transfer hours only need to take one Diversity course (x or y). - Upper-Division Writing: One course required.
-A grade of "C-" or higher is required. - Oral Communication Competency: One course required.
+Students entering FSU with 60 or more transfer hours need to take only one Diversity course. - Upper-Division Writing: One course required.
+A grade of "C-" or higher is required

+- Oral Communication Competency: One course required.
 A grade of "C-" or higher is required. - Computer Competency: One course required.
 A grade of "C-" or higher is required. - Natural Sciences Laboratory: One credit hour required.
 A grade of "C-" or higher is required. - Civic Literacy: The State of Florida mandates that all students must demonstrate competence in Civic Literacy.
-To satisfy this requirement, students must do one of the following: - Complete either POS1041 (American National Government) or AMH2020 (A History of the United States Since 1877) with a grade of "C-" or higher; - o Earn credit for either POS1041 or AMH2020 through completion of one or more of the following: - Advanced Placement Government and Politics: United States exam with a score of 3 or more. - o Advanced Placement United States History exam with a score of 4 or more. - CLEP American Government exam with a score of 50 or more; or - Obtain a score of 60 out of 100 on the U.S. Citizenship and Immigration Services Naturalization Test, which will be administered at the Testing Center at Florida State University.
+Visit liberalstudies.fsu.edu/students-advisors/civic-literacy-requirement for the most recent guidance on meeting the Civic Literacy requirement.